CMSgov/design-system/README.md

 # CMS Design System [![Build Status](https://travis-ci.org/CMSgov/design-system.svg?branch=master)](https://travis-ci.org/CMSgov/design-system)

 > The design system is a set of open source design and front-end development resources for creating Section 508 compliant, responsive, and consistent websites.
-It builds on the U.S. Web Design Standards and extends it to support additional CSS and React components, utility classes, and a grid framework to allow teams to quickly prototype and build accessible, responsive, production-ready websites.
+It builds on the [U.S. Web Design System](https://designsystem.digital.gov/) and extends it to support additional CSS and React components, utility classes, and a grid framework to allow teams to quickly prototype and build accessible, responsive, production-ready websites.

 ## Packages